 The methodology for calculating 6S1 and 6S2 has not changed for Perkins IV.
 A new list of CTE courses that are nontraditional for males and females was developed based on the 2006 CIP (classification of instructional program) crosswalk from the Bureau of Labor Statistics.
-The new lists can be located at http://www.tea.state.tx.us/cte/accountability/nontraditional.html.
+The lists are updated periodically.
+The new lists will be posted on the TEA website.